pid-j/ChickenLoop/README.md

 To compile ChickenLoop manually, clone the `src` branch, zip all the files in the directory, and change the `.zip` to `.sb3`.
 **MAKE SURE** that the top level directory is the one with all of the resources.

-#### Automatic Compilation
+#### Automatic Compilation (Packaging)

-To compile ChickenLoop automatically, clone the `src` branch, and download the `Compiler.py` file.
-Drop this file into the folder where the assets are located.
+To compile ChickenLoop automatically, clone the `src` branch, and download the `Packager.py` file.
+Drop this file into the folder where the assets are located (where you cloned the `src` branch).
 Execute the file, and let it do its thing.
-You can also use `Compiler.sh` instead if you want.

 ## Usage